Congress passed a sweeping tax reform package last year – but what does that mean for you?

 If you have been wondering that, you are not alone.
 This year has been a whirlwind of activity in Washington D.C.
 The recent tax reform plan was passed extremely quickly before being signed into law.

 These reforms could have far-reaching consequences for our economy, our communities, and your bottom line.
 At Ventures, we want to make sure that we are doing everything that we can to help our entrepreneurs understand and take advantage of these changes.
 The new tax structure won’t apply to the 2017 taxes that you are filing right now.
-However, they will effect for your 2018 taxes (which you will file in early 2019).
+However, they will be in effect for your 2018 taxes (which you will file in early 2019).

 If you make a personal income, you will be subject to a new tax bracket in 2018.
 This table from TurboTax shows the new rates that will apply through 2025.
 The New York Times also has a tool that allows you to calculate an approximate impact on your personal taxes.
 Aside from the new rates, there are a number of other aspects of the bill that could affect your financial situation.